Gilbert Yvel

-Gilbert Ramon Yvel (born 30 June 1976) is a Dutch professional mixed martial artist.
+Gilbert Yvel (born 30 June 1976) is a Dutch professional mixed martial artist.
 A professional competitor since 1997, Yvel competed in the PRIDE Fighting Championships, Affliction, the UFC, Road FC, the RFA, RINGS, M-1 Challenge, Cage Rage, K-1, and Showtime promotions.
 He is the former RINGS Openweight Champion.

 Background

-Yvel was born in the Netherlands of Surinamese descent.
+Yvel was born in the Netherlands to parents of Surinamese and Haitian descent.
 He was raised as an orphan in the neighborhood of the Bijlmermeer in Amsterdam.
-As of 2010 he held a Brazilian jiu-jitsu purple belt under John Lewis.
+He was promoted to black belt in BJJ in 2024 by Remco Pardoel.